 “What’s the address of your new house?”
 Todd asked.

 “It’s at 2745 Alder Court, in the city of Davis,” Dad replied.
 “But it’s not our new house yet.
 We haven’t decided on it yet, and all three of us will have to talk about it.
 We have to decide if a five bedroom house makes sense for us.
 There will be negotiations over the price.
 We need a home inspection.
 We need to make sure the bank will provide the interim loan we need to buy the house and that’s based on their agreeing on the sales price we expect to get for our current house.
+We need to find out what the utility bills are.
 We need to find out what the property taxes are.
 We need to find out what high school Tony will attend.”

 I added, “I need to find out where the house is in relation to whatever high school I’d go to, and how I’d get to school and back.
 I need to find out what their football team is like and what the coaches are like.
 I need to find out what kinds of classes they offer and that I can take when I start tenth grade there.
 I need to find out if all my units will transfer to that high school.”